MattieBelt/strapi-hook-algolia/README.md

 };
 ```

+**Draft & publish example**
-If you are using the draft/publish feature, here is an example on how to only index published entries:
+Here is an example on how to only index published entries, for when using [the draft and publish feature](https://strapi.io/documentation/v3.x/concepts/draft-and-publish.html#draft-and-publish).

 ```js
 const index = 'post';